 Reimbursement is based on meals served to children at the established free, reduced, and paid rate depending on meal type and eligibility of the students served.

 Severe Need eligibility is limited to those schools in which 40% or more of the lunches were served free or at a reduced price during the second preceding school year and for which the regular breakfast reimbursement is insufficient to cover the costs of the Breakfast Program.

 Claims for reimbursement for this program are due to USBE no later than the 4th working day of every month.

-In coordination with United States Department of Agriculture (USDA) Food and Nutrition Services (FNS), our office distributes policy memorandums to provide guidance and clarify program requirements and regulations.
+In coordination with the United States Department of Agriculture (USDA) Food and Nutrition Service (FNS), the Utah State Board of Education (USBE) Child Nutrition Program distributes policy memorandums to provide guidance and clarification on program requirements and regulations.

 School Meals: Policy